Djisu/worksite-upgraded/README.md

 This is an app which brings artisans and clients together.
 It is being built using Reactjs, Redux, Expressjs, Nodejs and MongoAtlas.
 It is a single-page app and responsive.
-It will soon be deployed to Netlify.
 The images used in the app is deployed on Firebase.

 It is used by artisans to advertise their services.
 A client can use it to hire the service of an artisan.